 We spent an enjoyable time sat at the Tudor dining table learning about foods that would have been cooked at the Hall in the 1500s.
 We were all fascinated to learn about different recipes and how the diet of the wealthy land owner would differ to that of his servant sitting at the other end of the table!

-Participants were fascinated to discover more about the way of life for people living in tudor times and how the owners of the property would have spent their time.
+Our group was fascinated to discover more about the way of life for people living in tudor times.
 The tour staff answered many questions and added a real buzz to our day which added to what was a very enjoyable time spent with friends exploring the house and gardens.

-The gardens surrounding Ordsall Hall are designed to showcase garden elements popular throughout history such as the late Tudor style knot garden, medieval herb gardens and orchards which provided participants with plenty of inspiration for our own Paradise Garden rebuild design.
+The gardens surrounding Ordsall Hall are designed to showcase garden elements popular throughout history such as the late Tudor style knot garden, medieval herb gardens and orchards.
+Exploring the gardens provided participants with plenty of inspiration for our own Paradise Garden rebuild design.

 The traditional 20th century allotment that can be explored at Ordsall Hall also provide a fantastic example of the kinds of fruit and vegetables that can be grown within a relatively small space throughout the year.